Skip to Content

 Just over an hour’s drive from Puerto Vallarta is the beachside town of Sayulita.
 Sayulita is famous for its cobblestone streets, range of trendy cafes and shops, delicious restaurants, as well as gorgeous beaches perfect for swimming or catching a wave or two.

-From Puerto Vallarta, you can easily visit Sayulita on a day excursion.
-This particular tour takes you to San Pancho (a sleepy surf town near Sayulita) via an air-conditioned vehicle for a visit before you arrive in the bustling town of Sayulita.
+You can easily visit Sayulita on a tour from Puerto Vallarta.
+Our pick is this particular tour that takes you to San Pancho (a sleepy surf town near Sayulita) via an air-conditioned vehicle for a visit before you arrive in the bustling town of Sayulita.

 Some of the best things to do in Sayulita include surfing, hiking, sunbathing, shopping, and eating lots of delicious food.
 The tour also includes the rental of a bodyboard for 1 hour so you can enjoy that true beach lifestyle.